top of page

 The ER is referred to as "rough" or "smooth" depending on whether there are ribosomes attached to the outer membrane surface or not.
 The ribosomes of the rough ER manufacture proteins.
 The smooth ER is focused on lipid production.

 Some proteins synthesized in the rough ER travel to the Golgi apparatus.
-The Golgi is a facility for receiving, modifying (through chemical addition), sorting and shipping proteins to specific destinations in the cell.

 Waste and recycling